 Jennifer is Director of External Affairs for Clean Power Alliance, responsible for liaising with the organization’s 31 unique member jurisdictions across Southern California.
 Jennifer brings nine years of experience leading public affairs and sustainability policy for local governments.
 Skilled in community relations and communications, clean energy, legislation, sustainable urban and public health policy, Jennifer previously worked on regional planning issues for 18 jurisdictions in Riverside County, serving as Director of Government Relations for the Western Riverside Council of Governments (WRCOG).
 Her prior non-profit experience includes serving on the Board and Chairing the Inland Empire Chapter of the U.S. Green Building Council.
 Jennifer received her bachelor’s in Environmental Analysis from Claremont McKenna College.

 Senior Manager of Marketing & Customer Engagement

-As Senior Manager of Marketing & Customer Engagement, Allison manages Clean Power Alliance’s external communications and the organization’s interaction with its soon to be one million customer accounts.
+As Senior Manager of Marketing & Customer Engagement, Allison manages Clean Power Alliance’s external communications and customer engagement.
 Allison brings a decade of experience in marketing and non-profit engagement throughout Los Angeles County, and most recently worked for the Los Angeles Alliance for a New Economy (LAANE).
 At LAANE, Allison was Campaign Director for Repower LA, which established equitable community solar, electric vehicle, and energy efficiency policies for LADWP.
 She has a long history of community outreach and volunteerism, including being one of the founding board members for CicLAvia, a non-profit dedicated to public spaces, active transportation, and health through car-free streets.
 Allison received her bachelor’s in Asian-American Studies / Urban Planning from UCLA.

 Regional Affairs Manager